shawngraham/graham-for-keywords/short-list-artefacts.md

 + Artefact Permissions: CC BY-NC-SA 3.0
 + Creator and Affiliation: Daniel Paul O'Donnell, University of Lethbridge

-This piece similarly documents problems with 'essays' as they have come to be.
-What's more, it provides a framework for re-situating them as digital pedagogy, returning agency to the student, and an entirely operationalizeable (if that's a word) set of criteria for assessing work that does not look like traditional forms.
+This piece similarly documents problems with 'essays' as they have come to be in the modern undergraduate classroom.
+What's more, it provides a framework for re-situating them as digital pedagogy, returning agency to the student, and an entirely useful set of criteria for assessing work that does not look like traditional forms.
+The criteria provided can be transformed into a rubric with two criteria, that the work is 'compelling' and 'effective'.

 ## The HeritageJam